 After a night of free camping at the Angel Peak BLM land just south of Bloomfield, New Mexico, I headed north on the Avalanche Highway (aka 550) between Durango and Ouray, Colorado.
 The route winds up and over 10,910-foot high Molas Pass, already deep in snow.
 My dogs love to roll in the snow, so once we were well into the white stuff, I pulled over at an overlook for a few minutes to let them have a good romp.

-As I was standing there, laughing at the kids’ snowy antics, a woman in an old pickup pulled up and asked if I could do her a favor.
+As I was standing there, laughing at the dogs’ snowy antics, a woman in an old pickup pulled up and asked if I could do her a favor.
 Sure, I said.
 She handed me a wallet and explained she had driven off with her husband’s wallet that morning and she was hoping I could drop it off at a coffee shop in Ouray for him.
-Then she pulled out a fiver from the thick sheaf of cash inside and handed it to me to buy myself a cup of coffee for my trouble.
+Then she pulled out a fiver from the cash inside and handed it to me to buy myself a cup of coffee for my trouble.
 I gave her one of my Blonde Coyote business cards, so she’d have some remnant of me, and she took it with a smile and said she was sure I was trustworthy.
 “Any woman who travels alone in winter with a trailer and a pack of happy dogs must have some epic karma,” she told me.

 In Ouray, I dropped the wallet off at Mouse’s Chocolates and Coffee and bought myself a hot chocolate and continued on to Paonia.
 I’d never been to Paonia, but I’ve always heard great things.
 I rolled into town an hour before dark with no plans for where to park for the night.
 I pulled over just off the main drag, and within a few minutes, a local named Steve strolled up to ask about the Teardrop.
 I gave him the tour and asked him if he knew where I could set up camp and he offered me his backyard, just a few blocks away.
 He was heading to Aspen for the weekend, but I was welcome to park in his yard, use his house and come and go as I pleased.